zenntenn/IdrisLibs/README.md

 ## Type checking

-With Idris-dev-ff776da, you should be able to type check all the basic libraries with "make libs" in the top-level repository.

-With more recent Idris version some libraries might fail to type check, please see issues #3405 and #3505 in [Idris-dev/issues](https://github.com/idris-lang/Idris-dev/issues).
+With Idris-dev-ff776da, you should be able to type check all the basic libraries by entering "make libs" in the top-level repository.
+With more recent Idris versions, some libraries might fail to type check, please see issues #3405 and #3505 in [Idris-dev/issues](https://github.com/idris-lang/Idris-dev/issues).